quantum-corn/reacting/README.md

 ---

-### Introduction to React
+### Standing Up Before We Walk

-- The app-like interface that I mentioned before in contrast to the old-school site-like interface is called [SPA](https://www.wikiperdia.com/single%20page%20%application.com) - Single Page Application.
+- The app-like interface that I mentioned before in contrast to the old-school site-like interface is called [SPA](https://en.wikipedia.org/wiki/single-page_application) - Single Page Application.
-- React is a view library, in something called the '[MVC]((https://www.wikiperdia.com/model%view%20%controller.com)) - Model View Controller' - which means it allows to render components as viewable elements.
+- React is a view library, in something called the '[MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) - Model View Controller' - which means it allows to render components as viewable elements.

 #### Requirements and Setup.